apigee/api-platform-samples/learn-edge/apikey-security-1/README.md

 3. Run `./setup.sh` and follow the prompts.

 4. Note that a **Consumer key**, a random string of numbers and letters, is returned from the provisioning script.
 This is the key that we'll use later to secure the API proxy.
+Later, you'll see exactly where the key comes from.

 ### Deploy it